 Microsoft Access database is a useful utility, with which users can maintain databases for continuous management of information.
 Access database corruption can land you up in trouble.
 Mostly, the fatal system errors like an invalid page fault, an application exception error, or a STOP error force the Windows-based applications such as Microsoft Access to fail and it just stops responding.
 Adding to worst, these errors even cause the operating system to stop responding.
-One example of such errors is as follows:
+Some of these errors are as follows: